bashdot/bashdot/README.md

 system (Linux, MacOS, Solaris, etc.) and version (Debian, RedHat, etc.).

 Using a combinations of profiles, you can remove conditional logic from your bash scripts.
-For example, create a Linux profile for linux specific commands, or an identity profile for those specific to the identity organization.
+For example, create a linux profile for Linux specific commands or aliases, or an identity profile for those specific to the identity organization.
 Only install what you need on a given system, at a specific time.

 ## Quick Start